Menu

 Air Washers Types

-Air washers can be categorized into different types in terms of power and efficiency, way of use, and installation location:
+Air washers can be categorized into different types in terms of power and efficiency, application, and installation location:

-2. Types of air washers according to their usage: To classify air washers according to their use, they can be divided into two groups: industrial air washers and household air washers.
+2. Types of air washers according to their usage: To classify air washers according to their use, they can be divided into two groups: industrial and household air washers.

 3. Airwasher types in terms of installation location: Based on the installation placement, air washers include standing, under-ceiling, and rooftop air washers, which must be selected based on expert advice and tailored to each project.